DotOS/android_packages_apps_SystemUpdates/README.md

 The `datetime` attribute is the build date expressed as UNIX timestamp.
 The `filename` attribute is the name of the file to be downloaded.
 The `id` attribute is a string that uniquely identifies the update.
-The `romtype` attribute is the string to be compared with the `ro.lineage.releasetype` property.
+The `romtype` attribute is the string to be compared with the `ro.lmodroid.build_type` property.
 The `size` attribute is the size of the update expressed in bytes.
 The `url` attribute is the URL of the file to be downloaded.
-The `version` attribute is the string to be compared with the `ro.lineage.build.version` property.
+The `version` attribute is the string to be compared with the `ro.lmodroid.version` property.

 Additional attributes are ignored.